 I believe everyone’s mind-body system and life is unique and changes over time; therefore what each person needs to improve and maintain optimal health in a sustainable, livable way simply cannot be done with one-size-fits-all approaches.

 When I’m not working, I’m a raving Boston Bruins fan (well, hockey in general).
-I also love to dance, and to travel internationally (another topic I teach is ESL).
+I also love to dance, and to travel internationally.
 I’ve watched Doctor Who since I was about 5 years old, I look younger than I am (a combo of good genes and healthy habits!), I can be a little goofy at times, and most of all:

 I am passionate about helping people like you feel BETTER.